 How big is my baby at 20 weeks pregnant?

 Your baby is now about six and a half inches, or about the size of a small cantaloupe melon if we keep up with the fruit analogies!

 What’s my baby doing at 20 weeks pregnant?

 This week, if you want to, you’ll be able to find out whether your little melon-sized baby is a boy or a girl in your 20-week scan.
-If you’re carrying a mini-me, she’ll already have seven million primitive eggs in her ovaries, this will be down to two million when she’s born.
+If you’re carrying a little girl, she’ll already have seven million primitive eggs in her ovaries, this will be down to two million when she’s born.
 If you’re carrying a boy, his testicles will start moving from his abdomen this week.

-At 20 weeks, your baby’s growth spurt means her arms and legs have lengthened in the last few weeks and she’s starting to look more and more like a baby every day!
-Her internal organs, such as her lungs, digestive system and immune system are all growing and developing and her bones are getting stronger.
+At 20 weeks, your baby’s growth spurt means their arms and legs have lengthened in the last few weeks and they are starting to look more and more like a baby every day!
+Their internal organs, such as the lungs, digestive system and immune system are all growing and developing and their bones are getting stronger.